 Sustainable procurement focuses on purchasing services and products consciously that are created in socially responsible ways, aligning with business sustainability.
 It is about more than just selecting the right suppliers.
-Instead, businesses must consider a product’s lifecycle and its negative impact on the planet.
+Instead, businesses must consider a product’s life cycle and its negative impact on the planet.Â

 Ultimately, sustainable procurement helps businesses achieve their environmental goals and operate more sustainably.
-Therefore, if you want to make your business greener, looking at your procurement and implementing sustainable procurement is a great place to begin.
+Therefore, if you want to make your business greener, looking at your procurement and implementing sustainable procurement is a great place to begin.Â

 About sustainable procurement

-Sustainable procurement is a means of buying services and products that consider the social and environmental effects of an organization’s purchasing decisions at all times.
-Adopting a sustainable procurement policy means embedding values important to the business in the organization’s supply chain into the life cycle of the organization’s services and products.
+Sustainable procurement is a means of buying services and products that consider the social and environmental effects of an organisation’s purchasing decisions at all times.
+Adopting a sustainable procurement policy means embedding values important to the business in the organisation’s supply chain into the life cycle of the organisation’s services and products.Â

-It refers to planning for a changing climate and a socially-beneficial and inclusive society.
+It refers to planning for a changing climate and a socially beneficial and inclusive society.
 Sustainable procurement sees brands future-proof the company’s investments and chain of supply to ensure they are all viable in the long term.
-The process of sustainable procurement combines social, governance, and environmental factors into the procurement process whilst also ensuring they still meet stakeholder requirements.
+The process of sustainable procurement combines social, governance, and environmental factors into the procurement process, whilst also ensuring they still meet stakeholder requirements.Â

-Essentially, it’s about making decisions that will benefit the organization and society and minimize your environmental footprint.
-Some actions of sustainable procurement can include cutting down on energy consumption, using ethically sourced materials, reducing carbon emissions, and making shipping practices more efficient and streamlined.
+Essentially, it’s about making decisions that will benefit the organisation and society and minimise your environmental footprint.
+Some actions of sustainable procurement can include cutting down on energy consumption, using ethically sourced materials, reducing carbon emissions, and making shipping practices more efficient and streamlined.Â

 Why does sustainable procurement matter?